amitcodr/EchoBox/README.md

 Pull requests, feedback, and suggestions are welcome!

----

 ## 🙌 Built by @amitcodr

-EchoBox is an open-source passion project focused on improving developer–user communication without bloat.
+EchoBox is an open-source passion project focused on improving developer & user communication without bloat.

 If you use it, star the repo and spread the word! ⭐

----

 ## 📄 License